JaredVahle/telco_classification_project/README.md

 |contract_type| dtype('O')|Month-to-month, year, or two-year contract|
 |internet_service_type| dtype('O')|DSL, Fiber Optic, or None|
 |payment_type| dtype('O')|Electronic check, mailed check, automatic bank transfer, or automatic credit card payment|

+### Custom Columns
+- addons - a column I created that will take the total of each of the columns below for every individual in the telco dataset.
+This column ranges from 0-6 adding one for each service.
+  - I added this column (addons) because these are all additional services, and are opt in this could potentially be a positive or negative driver of churn.
+- auto_pay - a column I created using the payment_type column that will split the four different payment types into two groups. auto_pay represented by "1" containing (Credit card, Bank Transfer), and non auto payment types represented by "0" containing (Electronic check, Mailed check).
+  - I added this column (auto_pay) because in my previous project I had found that weather or not a customer had autopay was a large driver of churn.

+## Hypotheses
+### Alpha
 - α = .05
 ### Initial hypothesis 1
 #### Null Hypothises